noahehall/theBookOfNoah/0current/openapi.md

       - boilerplate code (sdks) for provider/consumer applications in any programming language
       - auto-generate mock servers for early API testing

+## terminilogy: openapi specific
+  - tags: a piece of metadat (unique name and an optional description) that you attach to operations
+      - tools then use tags to e.g. sort all your api operations by their tags
+  - documents: machine-readable api descriptions

 # introduction
   - http-based api designers benefit from having their api formalized in an openapi description document